 Throughout my career, I was hesitant to invest in real estate.
-Now I have participated in $168 million in commercial multifamily real estate acquisitions along with our asset manager partners.
+Now I have participated in $190 million in commercial multifamily real estate acquisitions along with our asset manager partners.

 Doctors, in general, tend to be very risk-averse.
 We are taught to invest only in things we understand.
 Well, the only thing we are taught in medical school is medicine.
 So how then, are we supposed to know how or what to invest in?

 I have been there and done that.
 I have invested in the stock market, made money and lost money.
 For example, there was a time I owned quite a chunk of Apple stock.
-My financial planner informed me that there were some insider trading scandals looming in the future for Apple.
-He highly recommended that I sell all my stock, which I did.
+My financial advisor informed me that there were some insider trading scandals looming in the future for Apple.
+The advisor highly recommended that I sell all my stock, which I did.
 Soon after, the first iPhone was released.
 In retrospect, selling my Apple stock was not a good move, to say the least.
 For years after, I shied away from the stock market because I felt that all my financial decisions were based on someone else’s recommendations.
 These recommendations were loosely based on the economy, politics, oil prices, wars, etc.

 This was my dilemma.
 How can I continue to perform pediatric ear reconstructive surgery, which is my true passion, and at the same time have investments that are growing, providing cash-flow and providing financial security for me and my family…regardless of the economy?

 This is where I discovered commercial multifamily real estate investing.
 No matter the state of the economy or the state of the world, people still need a place to live.
 In this asset class, we profit from multiple sources: 1) Cash Flow 2) Appreciation 3) Principal Pay Down, 4) Inflation-Hedging and 5) Tremendous Tax Benefits.

 In the graph below, you can appreciate how a $10,000 investment would have performed when invested in commercial real estate versus the S&P 500 Index: